Pecorino Grape Variety: The Hero of Marche

 That said, success does not come without sacrifices in the vineyard.
 Although Catarratto’s tendency to deliver massive yields is economically attractive for bulk shippers, it is fundamentally incompatible with quality wine production.
 So what is required is a relentless ‘pushback’ from the grower: pruning, leaf pulling, and green harvesting in the early summer.
 Only low-yielding vines will produce berries rich in acid and aromatic compounds.
 The alternative is to join the ignoble ranks of soulless, industrial winemaking.

 Historically, Catarratto was treated as a Sicilian workhorse: large bunches were crushed, quickly pressed, and fermented in gigantic concrete and wooden vats before being bottled under rustic conditions.
 Often blended with Carricante, the wines had all the charm of damp cardboard.
 The key exception is the production of Marsala, Sicily’s classic fortified wine style.
-Vineyards in the far west of the island have been used to make this delicious and unique fortified wine for centuries.
+For centuries, vineyards in the far west of the island have been used to make this delicious and unique fortified wine.
 As a result, Catarratto is treated with respect by houses like De Bartoli and Nino Baracco.
 Nonetheless, dry table wines made from Catarratto were rarely inspiring in the 20th century.

 That all started to change in the late 1990s after an influx of new talent began fashioning excellent dry whites from the grape, equal in flavor and poise to Carricante and Inzolia.
 Cantine Barbera, one of Sicily’s brightest stars, has produced exceptional mono-varietal styles from Catarratto.
 Advocating techniques that would horrify Riesling fanatics, the winemaker only uses hand-harvested grapes from old vines; the crushed berries are not pressed; instead, the juice is left in contact with the skins for over 15 days.
 After that, the wine is fermented in stainless steel tanks at low temperatures; the wine is then matured on its fine lees for 12 months in Slavonian oak barrels before being transferred to amphorae.
 The result is a deeply colored and exotic interpretation of Catarratto, with spicy aromas of blood orange, fennel, and burnt toast.
 It is far removed from the cliché of a pale, characterless white wine.